PantalaLabs/BionicGlove/README.md

 ![esp_cycle](/pictures/serial_dongle_cycle.jpg)

-REMEMBER : there is no delay in using ESP + Library instead of Serial Bluetooth.
-The processing time consumed by ESP + Library are much smaller than the interval between messages sent by the glove.
+note 1 - there is no delay in using ESP + Library instead of Serial Bluetooth.
+The processing time consumed by ESP + Library are much smaller than the interval between messages sent by the glove. note 2 - both modes will be covered ahead

 ### Library